John holds an economics degree from Frostburg State University and was a PhD Fellow for The Free Market Institute at Texas Tech University.

 What This Means for Discriminated-Against People

-If Warren truly has faith in the downtrodden minority she’s championing, then her course of action would only consist of mitigating those factors preventing workforce diversity.
+If Warren truly had faith in the downtrodden minority she had championed, then her course of action would have only consisted of mitigating the factors that prevented workforce diversity.
 So long as discriminated-against people are at least just as able, ambitious, disciplined, and willing as anyone else, they will make a notable impact on the workforce with the absence of any supposed barriers.

 The renowned educator, author, and black leader Booker T. Washington is quoted as saying:

 No greater injury can be done to any youth than to let him feel that because he belongs to this or that race he will be advanced in life regardless of his own merits or efforts.

 Unfortunately, the Warren platform embodied the very kind of sentiments Washington denounced.
 While the current conversation about inclusion has shifted to focusing on the benefits of inclusion and how best to use diverse people, Warren's expressions ignored these focal points.
 People flourish by showing their undeniable talent, not by being showcased as a virtue signal.
 Despite what causes Warren may be committed to, these kinds of procedures deprecate the very people they’re targeting.

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.

 Kyler J Falk from California on February 08, 2020:

 I really like the concise phrasing here, "Shoehorning disadvantaged groups into positions as a political statement renders their presence as purely symbolic."